yalmip/yalmip.github.io/_posts/examples/2021-04-28-starshaped.md

 plot(Model,[x;y],[],[],sdpsettings('plot.shade',.1)
 ````

-Not too complicated coding, but YALMIP has built-in support for creating these sets.
-By default it only takes the coordinates and represents the star-convex set with an automatic translation of the origin, but there is a third option to only include he border and a fourth argument to translate the whole set (can be a decision variable)
+Not too complicated to code, but YALMIP has built-in support for creating these sets even more convenently.
+By default it only takes the coordinates and represents the star-convex set with an automatic translation of the origin, and there is a third option to only include he border and a fourth argument to translate the whole set (can be a decision variable).

 ````matlab
 Model = starpolygon(xi,yi);